vuesion/vuesion/docs/guide/run.md

 That means that the dev-server successfully started.

-You have to wait for a second message that indicates that the client and isomorphic code is successfully compiled:
+You have to wait for a second message that indicates that the client and the isomorphic code is successfully compiled:

 ```bash
 [1] ℹ ｢wdm｣: Compiled successfully.